NehaKalibhat/cmsc422-spring2020/project2/README.md

 # Project 2: PCA, Softmax Regression, and Neural Networks

 In this project, we will explore dimensionality reduction (PCA), softmax regression and neural networks.
+You are allowed to work in groups, with a max size of 3.

 Files to turn in: